Majunga/MajungaLibrary/README.md

 # MajungaLibrary
-My Library code for Fsharp
+My Library for utitlies and helpers for Fsharp